cwehmeyer/bbstat/docs/index.md

 ### Optional Extras

 This package includes optional dependencies for development, testing, and documentation.
-To install them:
+To install them from GitHub source:

 - For development: